sanamalik1992/Ozeco/replit.md

 ## Overview
 Ozeco.co.uk is a UK-based e-commerce platform specializing in premium Electric bikes from brands like ENGWE, Eleglide, DYU, Duotts, Touroll, and Fiido.
 The primary goal is to establish a professional, high-converting online presence with a vibrant design to attract the target demographic, addressing previous shortcomings in online sales despite offline success.

 **Google Ads Compliance:** The website is fully compliant with Google Ads policies to prevent misrepresentation suspension.
-All business information, VAT transparency, and contact details are clearly displayed throughout the site.
+All business information and contact details are clearly displayed throughout the site.
+Business is not VAT registered (below UK threshold).

 ## User Preferences
 - Always use "Electric bikes" with capital E for branding.